SovereignCloudStack/gx-credential-generator/README.md

   user and has to be configured with these user credentials to access your OpenStack cloud.
-This is done using [clouds.yaml](https://docs.openstack.org/python-openstackclient/ussuri/configuration/index.html). clouds.yaml is a yaml file containing several cloud configurations.
-Each configuration is referred by name.
+This is done using [clouds.yaml](https://docs.openstack.org/python-openstackclient/ussuri/configuration/index.html).
+A `clouds.yaml` is a YAML file containing several cloud access configurations.
+Each configuration is referred to by name.

 SMake sure the following keys exist in our `clouds.yaml`.